-Richter Boudreau is a son of local celebrity Cynthia who is not very successful and works as a film critic for local newspaper.
-In a short time he loses his job, heritage, and one of ...
+Richter Boudreau, the son of local celebrity Cynthia, is not very successful and works as a film critic for a local newspaper.
+In a short time he loses his job and his heritage, and one of ...
 See full summary »

 Deborah Kara Unger

-Max Baron (James Spader) is a 27-year-old high flying advertising executive still recovering from the death of his wife.
-One night he is in a bar when he meets Nora Baker (Susan Sarandon) a...
+Max Baron (James Spader) is a 27-year-old high-flying advertising executive still recovering from the death of his wife.
+One night he is in a bar when he meets Nora Baker (Susan Sarandon), ...
 See full summary »

 Werner Ernst is a young hospital resident who becomes embroiled in a legal battle between two half-sisters who are fighting over the care of their comatose father.
 But are they really ...
 See full summary »

 7 of 9 people found this review helpful.

 Was this review helpful to you?